MozillaReality/FirefoxReality/README.md

 ## L10n

 Whenever a new string is added to a localizable strings file (strings.xml ,localpages.xml, ...) a string description must be provided as a comment above the new string.
-Also the project STRs wiki page must be updated with a key description, steps to reproduce and the excepted results.
+Also the project STRs wiki page must be updated with a key description, steps to reproduce and the expected results.
 The L10n wiki page can be found [here](https://github.com/MozillaReality/FirefoxReality/wiki/L10n).

 ## Setup instructions